 The application for tenure is considered separately from the application for promotion in rank.
 (See “Promotions in Academics” policy)

 Interim reviews are conducted by the department head and dean with input from tenured faculty in the department and are advisory in nature.
 The interim review is part of the overall review a faculty member receives during the probationary period.
-The interim review is not a recommendation or indication for future tenure but is an opportunity to provide the candidate with a formal review of their progress to this point.
+The interim review is not a recommendation for future tenure but is an opportunity to provide the candidate with a formal review of their progress to this point.

-For the Interim Review, the department head should gather information informally from tenured faculty within the department for the discussion regarding a tenure track faculty member’s potential for success.
+For the Interim Review, the department head should gather information from tenured faculty within the department for the discussion regarding a tenure track faculty member’s potential for success.
 For the purposes of the discussion, the department head may share the tenure track faculty member’s APR results with the tenured faculty members in the department.
 When the department head discusses APR results with the tenure track faculty member, the discussion should extend to indicate there is appropriate progress or there is need for improvement in specific areas to support the tenure application.
 For the Interim Review inclusion of all APR results, indications of collegiality, and level of job performance is appropriate.
 The department head should consider the input from tenured faculty in the department and extend constructive comments based on tenured faculty review.
-In the third-year review, neither the department head or dean does not have authority to state, guarantee, or suggest tenure will or will not be recommended.
-However, the department head may indicate there is need to continue with positive performance or make improvements.
-During the third-year review meeting and discussion, the department head should indicate information related to collegiality and, if necessary, offer suggestions for improvement.
-The department head should convey the dynamic nature of job performance expectations and evaluation.
+In the third-year review, neither the department head or dean are authorized to guarantee that tenure will or will not be recommended.
+However, the department head or dean may indicate there is need to continue with positive performance or to make improvements.
+During the third-year review meeting and discussion, the department head or dean should provide information related to collegiality and, if necessary, offer suggestions for improvement.
+The department head or dean should convey the dynamic nature of job performance expectations and evaluation.

 II.
 Recommendation for TenureReference: http://www.ulsystem.net/assets/docs/searchable/boards/Chpt_3_XI_Tenure_2_25_2011.pdf (ULS Bylaws: PII, C3, §XI-C)